BIDS/reproducibility-wg/self_eval/self-eval-group3.md

 ### Analysis
 - Can your analysis be re-run from start to finish with a single command?
 - Do you automate figure generation?
-- Does your data analysis involve more than one step?
+- Are the steps of your data analysis scripted?
-    - If so, are these steps scripted?